 St Mary's follows Disclosure and Barring Service (DBS) guidance and procedures regarding referrals and barring decisions, the Protection of Children Act (PoCA) and the Protection of Vulnerable Adults Act (PoVA) (see the Recruitment and Selection Policy and the DBS Procedures in the Staff Employment Manual).
-The School will report to the DBS as soon as possible after leaving the School any person (whether employed, contracted, a volunteer or student) whose services are no longer used because he or she is considered unsuitable to work with children.
+The School has a legal duty to make a referral to the DBS as soon as possible after leaving the School of any person (whether employed, contracted, a volunteer or student) whose services are no longer used because he or she is considered unsuitable to work with children and has been removed from regulated activity, for consideration of whether inclusion on the barred lists is required.
 This includes dismissal, non-renewal of a fixed term contract, no longer using a supply teacher engaged directly or supplied by an agency, terminating the placement of a trainee or volunteer, removing a person from working in regulated activity, no longer using staff employed by a contractor, resignation when they would have been dismissed if they had not already resigned and voluntary withdrawal from any of the above.
 Where a dismissal does not reach the DBS referral threshold, consideration will be given to making a referral to the Teaching Regulation Agency (TRA).
-Reasons for making such a referral would include: unacceptable professional conduct; conduct that may bring the profession into disrepute; or a conviction, at any time, for a relevant offence.
+Reasons for making such referrals would include: unacceptable professional conduct with children and/or adults; satisfying the harm test in relation to children and/or vulnerable adults; conduct that may bring the profession into disrepute; or a caution or conviction, at any time, for a relevant offence.
+When an individual is removed from regulated activity as much relevant information as possible will be provided when the referral is made to the DBS.
+Any investigation will be led by an identified case manager, normally the Headmistress.